Janspiry/distributed-pytorch-template/README.md

 ##### More details

 - You can import dataset from a new file.
 Key `name` can be a list to show your file name and class/function name, or a single string to explain class name in default file(`data.dataset.py`).
-Example is as follows:
+An example is as follows:

 ```yaml
 "name": ["data.dataset", "Dataset"], // import Dataset() class from data.dataset.py
 "name": "Dataset", // import Dataset() class from default file
 ```

 - You can control and record more parameters through configure file.
-Take `data_root`  as the example, you just need to add it in `args` dict and edit corresponding class to parse this value:
+Take `data_root`  as the example, you just need to add it in `args` dict and edit the corresponding class to parse this value:

 ```yaml
 "args":{ // args to init dataset